Rafik89PL/ocp-backup-hst/README.md

-# HST YAML backup script by Rafa
+# HST YAML backup script by Rafal Klimczak
 Backup sollution for all YAML files in OpenShift projects managed by HST

 ## How to: